5 Reasons to Rediscover North Georgia Wineries

 5. It’s not just wine - it's festivals, too!

-12 Spies Vineyards & Farm, just north of the beloved Dillard House, features events and festivals on its grounds throughout the year, including the Blessing of the Vines in June.
-Later in the year, CrushFest comes to Yonah Mountain Vineyards & Winery, and the Grape Stomp Festival comes to Paradise Hills Winery Resort & Spa.
+North Georgia wineries host events and festivals on their grounds throughout the year.
+To name just two in the fall, CrushFest comes to Yonah Mountain Vineyards & Winery, and the Grape Stomp Festival comes to Paradise Hills Winery Resort & Spa.
+Check the Explore Georgia event calendar for more!